fpalsson/com.fp.advanced-scheduler/docs/index.md

 _This could be accomplished with two more flows (for a total of four flows) and times to trigger, so the power of the app is starting to show._

 ### Scenario 4
-**Turn lamp or other on/off device on/off at regular times, different times for different days of week.**
+**Turn lamp or other on/off device on or off at regular times, different times for different days of week.**

 Solution:
 1. Create a new schedule, call it "Lights on during breakfast" for example.